So you’re broke and you think it’s not fair, right? And you can’t help but wonder why am I poor? when everyone around you seems to be rich.

 5. Use The 30 Day Rule

-The 30 day rule is a simple way to reduce your impulse spending.
+The 30 day rule is a simple way to reduce your impulse spending when you are out window shopping.
 It isn’t about deprivation or stopping you from spending any money.

 It’s about giving some thought to what you intend to spend money on.